lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 --save-dev eslint` or `npm i -D eslint`.

 ESLint will look for a file called `.eslintrc`.
-That is where our rules will go in, but we also have to define the environment in which our code will be run.
-We assume this code will only be run in the browser (because of `alert`) so we will set the env to browser.
+That is where our rules will go in, but we also have to define the environment in which our code will run.
+We can assume this code will only run in the browser (because of `alert` since it is only available in the browser) so we will set the env to browser.

 Create `.eslintrc` and write: